 BLG member organizations offer 5 or 10 week clerkships for rising 1Ls.
 Selected students who have just completed their 1L year typically spend the summer working with a member law firm & government agency; split by clerking five weeks in the private sector and five weeks in the public sector.
 The program now offers the option of a full 10-week law firm or corporate law office clerkship along with an attorney mentor for the duration of the clerkship.
 Additionally, the clerks participate in BLG professional and social events designed to immerse the students in life as an attorney in the great city of Boston.

-The Boston Lawyers Group announces its 2017 1L Diversity Clerkship Program for first-year law students of color.
-BLG member organizations are offering five week split clerkships or a full ten week clerkship to first year law students of color from historically underrepresented backgrounds.
-The number of clerkships is determined by the number of placements made available at BLG member organizations.
+The Boston Lawyers Group announces its 2019 1L Diversity Clerkship Program for first-year law students of color.
+BLG member organizations are offering a ten-week split clerkship between a private and public sector organization or a full ten-week private sector clerkship to first year law school students of color from historically underrepresented backgrounds.
+The number of clerkships are determined by the number of placements made available at BLG member organizations.
 Employers will determine the start dates of their placements, which typically fall in late May or early June.

 The interested applicant must:

 • Be a first-year law student at a nationally accredited law school

 • Demonstrate a connection to Boston and,

 • Must be legally authorized to work in the United States of America

 All applications MUST be submitted through the Symplicity application portal in order to qualify as a candidate for the program.